Who is our Metropolitan?

 or when introducing a speaker), one would politely address

-or refer to a deacon as “The Rev. Deacon [John Smith].”
+or refer to a Deacon as “The Rev. Deacon [John Smith].”

 Deacon is often abbreviated Dcn. or Dn. (though the second